 Name of the Programme M.Sc.
-Medical physiology Name of the Course Clinical Nutrition (Principles of Nutrition) Teaching Objective To apprehend the candidate with: The basic concept of nutrition.
+Medical physiology Name of the Course ne of the Course Clinical Nutrition (Principles of Nutrition) Teaching Objective To apprehend the candidate with: The basic concept of nutrition.
 The importance of nutrients for the growth and maintenance of human body.
-The nutrition through life cycle and the dietary guidelines during therapeutic conditions Learning Outcomes After the course accomplishment the student will be able to: Discuss the role of nutrients for human health and certain disorders Describe the different forms of nutrients and about the procurement and requirement of nutrients
+The nutrition through life cycle and the dietary guidelines during therapeutic conditions Learning Outcomes After the course accomplishment the student will be able to: Discuss the role of nutrients for human health and certain discussion.
+Describe the different forms of nutrients and about the procurand requirement of nutrients